OAuth3: Proposed Agent Delegation Model

 What is OAuth3?

-OAuth3 is the delegation standard for the AI era.
-It solves four critical problems:
+OAuth3 is a proposed delegation standard for the AI era.
+It addresses four critical problems:

 How OAuth3 Works